 Information about summer dining is available online.

 Campus housing has a dedicated team of professional and student staff to ensure students' safety, a sense of community, and administrative operations.
 Program Assistants (PAs) will live on the floor with students.
 PAs accompany students on all scheduled extracurricular activities that take them beyond the immediate Washington Square Park area.

 Students will check-in each morning and each evening with the PAs, but are responsible for getting themselves to and from classes each day.

 Residential students must check-in to the residence hall by 11:00 p.m.
 Sunday through Thursday, and by 12:00 a.m. on Friday and Saturday.
 Students must be in their rooms for quiet hours every night beginning at 1:00 a.m.

 Student safety is very important to us.
 NYU Precollege students who choose the Residental Option will live in a dorm that is right off of Washington Square and within a ten minute walking distance of most NYU buildings (Bobst Library, Academic Resource Center, etc.).
 Security guards are present in all NYU Residence Halls 24 hours a day, and program assistants will be available to help students.

-We take safety very seriously and students who violate the program/university policies outlined in the 2013 Precollege Handbook will face disciplinary action that may include, but is not limited to, dismissal from the program without refund.
+We take safety very seriously and students who violate the program/university policies outlined in the Precollege Handbook, including curfew, will face disciplinary action that may include, but is not limited to, dismissal from the program without refund.